Steel service center, Logan Steel, increases capabilities and orders with Mazak fiber laser

-Logan steel continues to grow with their customers and adding value.
-With the increase in automated machinery and highly advanced computer controlled equipment, Logan steel wanted more output with less input.
+Logan Steel continues to grow with its customers and adding value.
+With the increase in automated machinery and highly advanced computer controlled equipment, Logan Steel wanted more output with less input.

 Howard "Howie JR" Lohmann and Erik Lohmann said, "Each upgrade was a step forward in automating processes while offering high quality and repeatability.
 That's where [fiber] laser cutting has been particularly helpful".

-Logan Steel was looking for laser in order to get higher repeatability and faster cutting in light gauge materials.
-The laser was also a way to open more doors to new work with the increased speed, tight tolerance and higher accuracy.
+Logan Steel was looking for a laser in order to get higher repeatability and faster cutting in light gauge materials.
+The laser was also a way to open more doors to new work with increased speed, tight tolerance, and higher accuracy.
 It was the natural progression for Logan Steel’s customer base which drives their business.

 Logan Steel does have an HD plasma for the thicker materials but plasma does not have the tight tolerance that a laser has.
 Logan Steel wanted that higher quality and more accurate cutting to fit their customer’s needs.

 Fiber lasers can cut a variety of materials with narrow kerf especially when used in conjunction with cooling agent assist gases like nitrogen or compressed air.
 Tim Tapper, Applications Manager at Mazak Optonics stated, "This has opened the door for laser-cutting to more and more intricate applications."